 Habilitation is a concept whose time has come.
 Rehab doesn’t work!
 People just relapse.
-Is the entire rehab industry, including AA and NA (and don’t even get me started on the pharmaceutical companies’ involvement) based upon lies contrived to ostracize and therefore isolate addicts – which leaves them feeling alone and abandoned, so they turn to their addictions again and again – continuing to perpetuate this cycle for their own astronomical profit?
+In my opinion the entire rehab industry, including AA and NA (and don’t even get me started on the pharmaceutical companies’ involvement) based upon lies contrived to ostracize and therefore isolate addicts – which leaves them feeling alone and abandoned, so they turn to their addictions again and again – continuing to perpetuate this cycle for their own astronomical profit.

 Consider the results of this rat experiment which outlined some FASCINATING research regarding addiction.
 In my honest opinion, it proves that a person’s environment and available options/choices are largely responsible for the depth and severity of addiction and addictive behavior.